rmachuca89/go-lab/README.md

 ## Go common project layout standards

-See the [golang-standards/project-layout](https://github.com/golang-standards/project-layout) GitHub project for a basic layout forGo application projects to be used as reference.
+See the [golang-standards/project-layout](https://github.com/golang-standards/project-layout) GitHub project for a basic layout for Go application projects to be used as reference.